achalise/angular-lite/readme.md

-Demo of how ZoneJS can be used for change detection to implement a minimal angular-like set up.
+Demo of how ZoneJS can be used for change detection to implement a minimal angular-like framework.
-The setup consists of a dom compiler that scans `index.html` during bootstrap to scan for components and directives, and compiles and initialises them to respond to the changes.
+The dom compiler scans `index.html` during bootstrap to scan for components and directives, which are then compiled and initialised to respond to the changes.

-The bootstrapping happens in `boostrap` in `main.ts` and it listens for changes to apply them.
+The bootstrapping happens in `boostrap` in `main.ts` after which it listens for changes to apply them.

 ## Install